 And then, he ended up making one of the meals and sheepishly called me to apologize.
 It was so convenient to have everything pre-portioned that he actually called the company and asked if one could sign up for once a month instead of every week.
 You can!

 We decided to try out another company at a discount, Chef’s Plate.
-We happened to be going to the cottage the day after the box arrived and having 3 meals ready to make was a great bonus.
+We happened to be going to the cottage the day after the box arrived and having 3 meals ready to make at the cottage was a great bonus.

 We decided we’d get a box a month as a break from meal prep and as a way to have an easy at-home Date Night.